weedmank/RisKy1/design/README.md

          the risky1-core folder which contains a Modelsim/Questasim project that will run a simulation of a small program on the RisKy1 CPU.

-- src:   contains a various RisKy1 CPU design folders, each containing Verilog, System Verilog, include, packages, etc. files used to create an RV32i type cpu core.
+- src:   contains various RisKy1 CPU design folders, each containing Verilog, System Verilog, include, packages, etc. files used to create an RV32i type cpu core.

 ****************************************************************************************